Ciaran Sweeney

-Ciarán Sweeney (born 4 January 1971) is a designer, producer, broadcaster, and writer.
-He has done works for Madonna, George Michael, Elton John, Pink and Kylie Minogue and Kate Eyre.
+Ciarán Sweeney (born 4 January 1971) is an Irish designer, producer, broadcaster, and writer.
+He has done work for Madonna, George Michael, Elton John, Pink and Kylie Minogue and Kate Eyre.
 He has exhibited at The Irish Museum of Modern Art, Royal Dublin Society and Trinity College Dublin.

 Early life

 Sweeney was born and grew up in Ireland.
 He attended schools in Louth, Cork, Donegal and Sligo.

 Career

-Sweeny majored in textiles at the National College of Art & Design in Dublin.
+Sweeney studied at the National College of Art & Design in Dublin, with a focus on textiles.
 Upon graduation he worked as an art teacher.
 His design career began as costume designer to The Corrs.

-Sweeny has shown internationally including in Dublin Castle, Ireland; The State Museum of Architecture, Moscow, Russia; and The Natural History Museum, London.
+Sweeney has shown internationally including in Dublin Castle, Ireland; The State Museum of Architecture, Moscow, Russia; and The Natural History Museum, London.

 Academy Award nominee Brenda Blethyn, President Mary McAleese of Ireland, Harry Potter actress Evanna Lynch, and French model Satya Oblette are some of his well-known clients.

 He has presented or contributed on design internationally including NTV (Russia), RTÉ (Ireland), CityTV (Canada) and BBC (UK).
 Ciarán discovered IMG model Faye Dinsmore.